Archive-42/redux-docs/md-docs/part-4-using-data.md

 <span class="token plain"> </span><span class="token punctuation" style="color: #f8f8f2">)</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-React Router will pass in a `match` object as a prop that contains the URL information we're looking for.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>React Router will pass in a `match` object as a prop that contains the URL information we're looking for.
 When we set up the route to render this component, we're going to tell it to parse the second part of the URL as a variable named `postId`, and we can read that value from `match.params`.

 Once we have that `postId` value, we can use it inside a selector function to find the right post object from the Redux store.
 We know that `state.posts` should be an array of all post objects, so we can use the `Array.find()` function to loop through the array and return the post entry with the ID we're looking for.